KMKfw/kmk_firmware/docs/en/holdtap.md

 # HoldTap Keycodes
+The HoldTap module lets keys do double duty: tap the key to do one thing, hold it longer than the configurable `tap_time` to do another.

+HoldTap is often used with modifier keys.
+For example `KC.HT(KC.ESCAPE, KC.LCTRL)` configures
+a key that sends Escape when tapped and left control when held.
+It can be used with regular keys as well like `KC.HT(KC.SPACE, KC.ENTER)` to send space on tab and enter on hold.

-Enabling HoldTap will give you access to the following keycodes and can simply be added to the modules list.
+Simply import HoldTap and add it to the modules list.
+This lets you use `KC.HT` actions like those below.

 ```python
 from kmk.modules.holdtap import HoldTap